+Rainwater fittings

-Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+Repair category 1

+Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

+Repair category 1

+Notes Minor weathering or render work was noted consistent with age of the structure.
+Future maintenance and repair should be anticipated on a regular basin.

+Windows, external doors and joinery

 Repair category 2

-Notes Weathering of stone work and stone pointing was noted, consistent with the age of the structure.
-Ongoing maintenance and repair works should be anticipated.

-Windows, external doors and joinery Repair category 2 Notes Windows and doors were not all fully opened or tested, however, some items of wear and tear were visible and repairs or replacement of units and/or components may be required.
-Cracked glazing was noted above the front entrance doorway, requiring to be replaced.
+Notes Windows and doors were not all fully opened or tested however some items of wear and tear including mechanisms/handles were visible and repairs or replacement of units and/or components may be required.

 External decorations

 Repair category 1

-Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.
+Notes Paint finished and decorated external surfaces were seen to be in good order having been repainted in recent times.